MrPeker/turbopuffer-gui/turbopuffer-docs/turbopuffer.com_docs_query.md

 #### FTS operators

-FTS operators combine the results of multiple sub-queries into a single score.
+FTS operators combine the results of multiple clauses into a single score.
 Specifically, the following operators are supported:

-- `Sum`: Sum the scores of the sub-queries.
+- `Sum`: Sum the scores of the clauses.
-- `Max`: Use the maximum score of sub-queries as the score.
+- `Max`: Use the maximum score of clauses as the score.

 Operators can be nested.
 For example: